policecar/dropbox-notifications/README.md

 and add it to the config file.
 In the config file specify which folder in your Dropbox to track or else track 'em all.
-Set up a cronjob ( crontab -e ) for dropbox-pushover.py and you're set to receive Pushover notifications of any changes occurring in the specified Dropbox folder;
+Set up a cronjob ( crontab -e ) for dropbox-pushover.py and you're set to receive Pushover notifications of any changes occurring in the specified Dropbox folder; e.g. add a line like to your crontab
-e.g.

     00/5 * * * * <INSERT_FULL_PATH_TO_PYTHON>/python <INSERT_FULL_PATH_TO_REPOSITORY>/dropbox-pushover.py